sarihammad/chess/README.md

 # Chessmate

-A multiplayer chess game and AI engine with adaptive difficulty, built with C++, SFML, PyTorch, and AWS Lambda.
+A multiplayer chess game and AI engine with adaptive difficulty, built with C++, SFML, PyTorch, Flask, and AWS Lambda.

 ## Preview